ICO to Base64 Converter

 Copy the data URL or download it as a text file.

-Use the data URL in a <link rel="icon"> tag with the correct MIME type.
+Use the data URL in a link rel="icon" tag when embedding a favicon inline.

 What is the maximum file size?

-The tool supports images up to 50MB.
-ICO files are typically very small, well under this limit.
+The tool supports files up to 50MB, although ICO files are usually much smaller.

 Can I use the data URL as a favicon?

 Yes.
-Paste the output into an HTML link tag as the href value.
-Use type="image/x-icon" for the MIME type.
+Paste the output into an HTML link tag as the href value and use type="image/x-icon" when needed.